-Every day we provide cash advances on pending lawsuit settlements to plaintiffs across the county.
+Every day we provide cash advance on pending lawsuit settlements to plaintiffs across the county.

 Because civil lawsuits like personal injury or employment law claim lawsuits can take months or even years to resolve, plaintiffs often face financial hardships, especially if a claim-related injury prevents them from working.

-If you are in this situation, getting a cash advance against your pending lawsuit could help.
+If you are in this situation, getting a cash advance on pending lawsuit could help.

 Pending lawsuit loans can even help you get a higher eventual settlement by taking the pressure off of your attorney to settle your case faster for a lower value.

 Any reputable lawsuit loan company ought to be fully transparent about the application process and the overall cost of a cash advance on a pending lawsuit.

-Typically, most lenders disburse a cash advance on a pending lawsuit equal to 10-20% of the settlement value.
+Typically, most lenders disburse a cash advance for pending lawsuit equal to 10-20% of the settlement value.